I Left Belize Sunburnt & Happy

 Not beautiful in a relaxing way.

-Beautiful in an:
+Beautiful in a,

 You hike.